Building regulations 2024: An updated guide

 In retrospect

 If a project has not been notified to a Building Control body or carried out by a Competent Person Scheme-registered installer, the local authority will have no record that the work complies.
 Having official records is important when you come to sell your home as you’ll be asked to provide evidence of compliance.
+Your buyer’s mortgage company will want to see the Building Regulations completion certificate.

-Sometimes the seller pays, sometimes the buyer, or the cost – which will vary depending on the scale of the work undertaken – is split bet ween both parties.
+Sometimes the seller pays, sometimes the buyer, or the cost – which will vary depending on the scale of the work undertaken – is split between both parties.

 A conveyancing solicitor will be able to find the most suitable provider.
-But it is vital that you are aware that having an indemnity policy does not make the work safe and won’t protect you and your family from death or injury in the event of a fire or a structural failure.
+But it is vital you are aware that having an indemnity policy does not make the work safe and won’t protect you and your family from death or injury in the event of a fire or a structural failure.

 A better alternative may be applying for a regularisation certificate.
 This retrospective application involves checking what has been built or altered against the regulations that were in place at the time it was carried out.
 Obtaining a regularisation certificate gives you peace of mind.